 If the location for third country processing is known at the time of I-730 filing, it should be indicated on the I-730 form.
 If one location is indicated on the I-730, the case can always be transferred to a different location if the family decides to consular process elsewhere.
-While the U.S. Embassy in Islamabad does process I-730 beneficiaries, due to a significant backlog of visa applications at the Embassy, IV interview appointments for I-730 petitions are significantly delayed as of the writing of this manual.233
+While the U.S. Embassy in Islamabad does process I-730 beneficiaries, due to a significant backlog of visa applications at the Embassy, IV interview appointments for I-730 petitions are significantly delayed as of the writing of this manual.
+This information is rapidly changing so practitioners are advised to look for further updates on the State Department website or to utilize CLINIC's I-730 listserv.

-232 USCIS For I-730 Refugee/Asylee Follow-to-Join Processing National Engagement (Jun.
+USCIS For I-730 Refugee/Asylee Follow-to-Join Processing National Engagement (Jun.
 21, 2022) (See Question #4).

-233 AILA, Practice Alert: I-730 Processing and Incorrectly Assessed Fees for Afghan Petitions11/21/23 AILA Doc.
+AILA, Practice Alert: I-730 Processing and Incorrectly Assessed Fees for Afghan Petitions11/21/23 AILA Doc.
 No. 23101905.